 The market value of the Company's net financing and net interest expenses could be affected as a consequence of interest rate fluctuations that could affect the interest income and interest costs of financial assets and liabilities tied to floating interest rates, as well as the fair value of financial assets and financial liabilities tied to a fixed interest rate.
+PricewaterhouseCoopers FΠ.
+Accountants N.V.

-When considered appropriate, the Company may decide to mitigate the interest rate risk by means of derivative financial instruments for which there is a liquid market, these hedging mechanisms are limited and, therefore, could be insufficient.
+When considered appropriate, the Company may decide to mitigat DWCerest risk by means of derivative financial instruments for which there is a liquid market, these hedging mechanisms are limited and, therefore, Repsol International Finance B.V.
+4 could be insufficient.
 Consequently, changes in interest rates could have an adverse effect on the Company's business, results and financial position.